The Science and Strategy Behind Successful New Year’s Resolutions: A Comprehensive Guide to Lasting Change

 The Impact of Environmental Cues on Behavior Patterns

 Environmental cues serve as triggers for habitual actions.
 Strategically placing reminders or tools in visible locations reinforces desired behaviors.
+For example, keeping a water bottle on your desk encourages hydration.

 How to Use Visual Reminders and Rewards to Reinforce Habits